ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 The benefit of using soft probabilities $$F(\mathbf{x})$$ as training labels is thought to lie in the additional knowledge encoded in the probability vectors compared to hard class labels.
 For example, suppose we train a network that does digit recognition from handwritten images.
 For some input $$\mathbf{x}$$ the probability of class $$5$$ is $$F_5(\mathbf{x}) = 0.7$$ and the probability of class $$6$$ is $$F_6(\mathbf{x}) = 0.3$$.
 This implies some structural similarity between 5s and 6s.
 Papernote et al (2015) mention that training a network with this relative information of classes should prevent the model from overfitting.

-The softmax function in its standard form is:
+Let's dive into some details.
+Recall that the softmax function in its standard form is:

 $$
 f(\mathbf{z})_i = \frac{\exp(z_i)}{\sum_j^N \exp(z_j)}